Bare metal reset/recovery: create recovery media while deploying new devices

 - A Windows RE tools image (Winre.wim).
 You can either extract the base Windows RE tools image from the Windows image, or use a customized Windows RE image.

 Step 1: Open the Deployment and Imaging Tools Environment

-- Download and install the Windows Assessment and Deployment Kit (ADK).
+- Download and install the Windows Assessment and Deployment Kit (ADK) and WinPE add-on.